code4recovery/12-step-meeting-list/readme.txt

 Tested up to: 4.2
 Stable tag: 1.0.1

-This plugin is for maintaining database of 12 step meetings and locations.
-Helps to standardize addresses, and displays on a map.
+This plugin is designed to help 12 step programs list their meetings and locations.
+It standardizes addresses, and displays in a list or map.

 == Description ==

-This plugin was originally designed to maintain a list of AA meetings, grouped by address, for display in a list and on a map.
+This plugin was originally designed to maintain a list of AA meetings in Santa Clara County, CA.
 It's currently in use in that capacity at <http://aasanjose.org/meetings>.

-It can, however, be used to store any type of 12 step program meeting, such as Al-Anon, OA, or NA.
+It can be used, however, to list any type of 12 step program meeting, such as Al-Anon, OA, or NA.

 Some notes:
 * in the admin screen, it's best to use Chrome, because then the time field will be nicest